-The contact details on the website should be the school address, e-mail and telephone number.
-Staff or pupils' personal information must not be published.
-E-mail addresses should be published carefully, to avoid spam harvesting.
-The Head Teacher will take overall editorial responsibility and ensure that content is accurate and appropriate.
-The website should comply with the school's quidelines for publications including respect for intellectual property rights and copyright.
+The contact details on the website comprise of the school address, e-mail and telephone number.
+Staff or pupils' personal information is not published.
+E-mail addresses are published carefully, to avoid spam harvesting.
+The Head Teacher takes overall editorial responsibility and ensure that content is accurate and appropriate.
+The website complies with the school's guidelines for publications including respect for intellectual property rights and copyright.